 Pain and fear combined into one hellish cry as they dragged him back into the dark, tangled depths.
 He kicked.
 He struck out with his arms.
 Struggled against the crushing embrace.
 Every effort tore his skin, driving the thorns deeper.
 He tried to call out, but as he screamed, the vines squeezed him tighter, making it impossible to inhale.
 They pulled him deeper and the garden disappeared.
 Needles of sunlight pricked his face as more and more vines wrapped around him, stabbing into his flesh.
 He let out a gasp of horror as they began to suck – each thorn, making a tiny slurping sound.

 He heard a new sound.
 The hum of a phone, on ‘vibrate’.
 He forced his head to rotate, ripping the skin on his face and neck.
 To his right, he saw his phone.
 The screen lit up with the name, “Dr. Rosen”.
 The vines began to dig their way into his mouth, forcing his jaws open, ripping his lips and gums.
-As his vision began to dim, he managed to make out a figure suspended even deeper, beyond his phone.
+As his vision began to dim, he made out a figure suspended even deeper, beyond his phone.
 There, snarled among ancient vines, now brittle with age, hanging dried and bloodless, the corpse of his father.

 Maggie wiped her eyes and her nose with her gloved hands.
 The worst was over.
 She stood a moment to collect her thoughts.
 She realized she was now safe.
 With a sigh, she looked around her.
 “Always so much to do.” she said to herself as she ambled deeper into her garden.
 “Now, where did I leave those clippers?”